 HiSET and GED testing is only open to Nevada residents, and you’ll be required to show residency proof at the testing center.

 In Nevada, individual test centers or educational agencies may require applicants to demonstrate readiness before actual testing, so please check with a test center near you before registering.
 Check here to learn all about -> Nevada HiSET and GED test and prep sites.

-The minimally required age in New Hampshire for the HiSET test is 18.
+The minimum required age in New Hampshire for the HiSET or GED test is 18.
 Applicants 16 and 17 may qualify, but they should contact the New Hampshire Bureau of Adult Education for requirements.

-HiSET testing in New Hampshire is only available to state residents or people who physically reside in the state.
+HiSET or GED testing in New Hampshire is only available to state residents or people who physically reside in the state.
+The state recently also introduced the GED test.
 Test takers will have to provide proof that they actually live in New Hampshire by presenting, for example, a current driver’s license.

-There is no need to partake in a HiSET prep course, but you can imagine that decent preparation is a MUST for this rigorous test.
-New Hampshire does not require HiSET applicants to take and pass the official HiSET practice test (for support, use our free HiSET practice tests), but local testing sites may require applicants to do so anyway, so get well informed.
+There is no need to partake in a HiSET or GED prep course, but you can imagine that decent preparation is a MUST for this rigorous test.
+New Hampshire does not require HiSET applicants to take and pass the official HiSET or GED practice test, except when testing online (for support, use our free GED practice tests), but local testing sites may require applicants to do so anyway, so get well informed.

 In New Hampshire, there’s no requirement to have a Social Security Number to be able to register for the HiSET exam.
-Check here for all -> New Hampshire HiSET prep and test sites.
+Check here for all -> New Hampshire GED prep and test sites.

 The minimum age for HSE testing in New Jersey is 16, but applicants 16 and 17 years old must meet strict regulations like a “Consent to Participate” declaration signed by a parent or guardian and permission from their school districts.

 HiSET testing in New Jersey is only available to state residents, and there is no need to first attend some prep course or take the official HiSET practice test to qualify for HiSET testing.